 Geotab Unveils Advanced Cold Chain Solution With New Hardware And Enhanced Software

+SYDNEY, Aug.
+01, 2025 (GLOBE NEWSWIRE) -- In Australia, cold chain breakdowns are a major contributor to food loss.
+A 2020 government- and industry-sponsored study estimated that approximately 1.93 million tonnes of fruit and vegetables are lost in the cold chain each year - this amounts to roughly 25 % of total production.
+With an estimated 526 million tonnes of food lost globally each year with an estimated 7.6 million tonnes of food lost in Australia each year, due to ineffective refrigeration, improving visibility and control across temperature-controlled supply chains is more critical than ever.

-SINGAPORE, Aug.
-01, 2025 (GLOBE NEWSWIRE) -- In Southeast Asia, where up to 90% of food loss occurs during transportation due to poor cold chain infrastructure, tackling waste within the temperature-controlled supply chain is critical.
-Geotab Inc. ("Geotab"), a global leader in connected vehicle and asset solutions, today announced a significant upgrade to its cold chain solution, featuring new hardware and enhanced software capabilities designed to provide businesses with more visibility, control, and compliance assurance for their temperature-sensitive shipments.
+Today, Geotab , a global leader in connected vehicle and asset solutions, announced a major upgrade to its cold chain solution, introducing new hardware and enhanced software capabilities that provide businesses with greater visibility, control, and compliance assurance for temperature-sensitive shipments.
+These enhancements aim to support local industries, such as food producers and logistics operators, in maintaining product integrity and reducing waste across the supply chain.

-Geotab's enhanced cold chain solution addresses the evolving market need – driven by stricter regulations and higher customer expectations – for more comprehensive, simple, and granular temperature monitoring.
-The relaunch introduces the advanced IOX-COLD (in-cabin) and IOX-COLD RUGGED (IP67-rated for external mounting) hardware devices.
-These devices offer deeper, direct integration with refrigeration units from major OEMs, simplifying installation, improving data accuracy, and reducing potential points of failure compared to solutions requiring multiple sensors.
+Geotab's enhanced cold chain solution addresses the growing market demand, driven by tighter regulations and rising customer expectations, for more comprehensive, user-friendly, and granular temperature monitoring.
+The relaunch includes the advanced IOX-COLD (in-cabin) and IOX-COLD RUGGED (IP67-rated for external mounting) devices.
+These units offer deeper, direct integration with major OEM refrigeration systems, simplifying installation, improving data accuracy, and reducing potential points of failure compared to multi-sensor setups.

-Complementing the new hardware are several changes within the MyGeotab platform to further streamline processes:
+Accompanying the new hardware are several upgrades within the MyGeotab platform that help streamline operations:

 - Near Real-Time Monitoring: Gain an up-to-the-minute view of cargo conditions for proactive decision-making.
 Multi-Zone Temperature Support: Ensure the integrity of multi-temperature loads with monitoring for each zone directly from the refrigeration unit – often eliminating the need for extra sensors.
 Advanced Alerts & Remote Commands: Set custom temperature alerts and utilise remote command capabilities (for supported units) to take immediate corrective action.
 Dynamic Historical Data: Analyse past shipment performance through interactive graphs, grids, and maps to identify trends and optimise logistics.
 Improved Installation Process: An updated MyInstall tool streamlines the configuration and verification process.

-"The impact of inadequate cold chain management is felt across industries, especially in regions where long distances, fragmented infrastructure and climate extremes challenge food and pharmaceutical logistics," said David Brown, AVP APAC at Geotab.
-"Our cold chain solution is designed to give businesses in Asia Pacific the visibility and assurance they need to protect temperature-sensitive goods, streamline compliance, and operate more sustainably.
-It's about making smarter, data-driven decisions that improve outcomes every step of the way."
+“The impact of inadequate cold chain management is felt across industries, particularly in regions where long distances and climate extremes challenge food and pharmaceutical logistics,” said David Brown, AVP APAC at Geotab.
+“Our cold chain solution is built to give Asia Pacific businesses the visibility and assurance needed to protect temperature-sensitive goods, ensure compliance, and operate more sustainably.
+It's about enabling smarter, data-driven decisions that improve outcomes at every stage.”

-The integrated hardware and software solution supports businesses across various sectors, including food and beverage, to mitigate the risks of spoilage, help meet regulatory compliance, protect brand reputation, and gain peace of mind.
+Geotab's integrated hardware and software solution supports a range of industries to reduce spoilage risk, meet compliance requirements, safeguard brand reputation, and achieve greater peace of mind.

 About Geotab